nodejs/node/doc/api/assert.md

 Asserts that the function `fn` does not throw an error.

-Please note: Using `assert.doesNotThrow()` is actually not useful because there is no benefit by catching an error and then rethrowing it.
+Using `assert.doesNotThrow()` is actually not useful because there is no benefit in catching an error and then rethrowing it.
 Instead, consider adding a comment next to the specific code path that should not throw and keep error messages as expressive as possible.